-Learn how you can take an electronic field trip from your very own classroom or visit a far-away location through video conferencing at Discovery Center.
+Learn how you can schedule a hands-on, interactive science lesson from your very own classroom through distance learning at Discovery Center.

 Dial In to Discovery Center

 Would you like a standards based, grade level appropriate science lesson taught by a science specialist?
 We've got the perfect program just for you!
 We'll even send you all of the supplies you need for the program!
 Choose from over 20 different topics!

 - 384 preferred connection speed (256-512 capable)

 Programs must be scheduled at least three weeks in advance.
 Please e-mail your registration information to firstname.lastname@example.org.
 For assistance, contact the Education Department at 417-862-9910 ext.
 726.

 Want to try before you buy?
 Gather your faculty together and join us for a 30-minute overview of our Distance Learning Programs.
 IT'S FREE!
 We will demonstrate some of the pre-lab, distance learning, and post-lab activities for the various programs, and answer your questions.

 Discovery Center of Springfield currently offers a variety of Distance Learning programs via distance learning, developed to support the Missouri GLEs and the National Science Standards.
 Discovery Center's distance learning programs enable your class to have a hands-on lesson taught by a science specialist.
 A kit of supplies needed for the program are shipped ahead of time and include curriculum, pre and post labs, and links to follow-up websites.
 Distance Learning Fees $165 per program.
 Includes program, materials, and return shipping.

 - Choose one of these 2 programs to learn about an animal family by meeting some of the Zoo's live birds, reptiles, or mammals.
 (Gr.
 1-5)

 - Learn about the characteristics of mammals, birds, and reptiles, as we compare and contrast these animals.
 We'll discuss traits as modeled by our live zoo animals.
 (Gr.
 Pre K-2)